arbyste/jp-mining-note/docs/docs/fieldref.md

 ??? example "Click here to reveal the field list"

     !!! note
-        `Auto-filled` represents fields that should be automatically filled out from Yomichan and Anki add-ons.
+        `Auto-filled` represents fields that should be automatically filled out from Yomitan and Anki add-ons.

     {{ field_quick_jump_table() | indent(4)}}